-Pursuant to the 2021 Purchase Agreement, on any business day and as often as every other business day over the 36month term of the 2021 Purchase Agreement, the Company has the right, from time to time, at its sole discretion and subject to certain conditions, to direct Lincoln Park to purchase up to 750,000 shares of its common stock, with such amount increasing as the closing sale price of its common stock increases; provided Lincoln Park's obligation under any single such purchase will not exceed \$3.0 million, unless the Company and Lincoln Park mutually agree to increase the maximum amount of such single regular purchase.
-If the Company directs Lincoln Park to purchase the maximum number of shares of common stock it then may sell in a regular purchase, then in addition to such regular purchase, and subject to certain conditions and limitations in the 2021 Purchase Agreement, the Company may direct Lincoln Park to purchase an additional amount of common stock that may not exceed the lesser of (i) 300% of the number of shares purchased pursuant to the corresponding regular purchase or (ii) 30% of the total number of shares of its common stock traded during a specified period on the applicable purchase date as set forth in the 2021 Purchase Agreement.
-Under certain circumstances and in accordance with the 2021 Purchase Agreement, the Company may direct Lincoln Park to purchases on the same trading day.
+Pursuant to the Second 2021 Purchase Agreement, on any business day and as often as every other business day over the 36-month term of the Second 2021 Purchase Agreement, the Company has the right, from time to time, at its sole discretion and subject to certain conditions, to direct Lincoln Park to purchase up to 750,000 shares of its common stock, provided Lincoln Park's obligation under any single such purchase will not exceed \$4.0 million, unless the Company and Lincoln Park mutually agree to increase the maximum amount of such single regular purchase.
+If the Company directs Lincoln Park to purchase the maximum number of shares of common stock it then may sell in a regular purchase, then in addition to such regular purchase, and subject to certain conditions and limitations in the Second 2021 Purchase Agreement, the Company may direct Lincoln Park to purchase an additional amount of common stock that may not exceed the lesser of (i) 300% of the number of shares purchased pursuant to the corresponding regular purchase or (ii) 30% of the total number of shares of its common stock traded during a specified period on the applicable purchase date as set forth in the Second 2021 Purchase Agreement.
+Under certain circumstances and in accordance with the Second 2021 Purchase Agreement, the Company may direct Lincoln Park to purchase shares in multiple accelerated purchases on the same trading day.

 The Company controls the timing and amount of any sales of its common stock to Lincoln Park.
-There is no upper limit on the price per share that Lincoln Park must pay for the Company's common stock under the 2021 Purchase Agreement, but in no event will shares be sold to Lincoln Park on a day the closing price is less than the floor price specified in the 2021 Purchase Agreement.
-In all instances, the Company may not sell shares of its common stock to Lincoln Park under the 2021 Purchase Agreement if that would result in Lincoln Park beneficially owning more than 9.99% of its common stock.
+There is no upper limit on the price per share that Lincoln Park must pay for the Company's common stock under the Second 2021 Purchase Agreement, but in no event will shares be sold to Lincoln Park on a day the closing price is less than the floor price specified in the Second 2021 Purchase Agreement.
+In all instances, the Company may not sell shares of its common stock to Lincoln Park under the Second 2021 Purchase Agreement if that would result in Lincoln Park beneficially owning more than 9.99% of its common stock.

-The 2021 Purchase Agreement does not limit the Company's ability to raise capital from other sources at the Company's sole discretion, except that, subject to certain exceptions, the Company may not enter into any Variable Rate Transaction (as defined in the 2021 Purchase Agreement, including the issuance of any floating conversion rate or variable priced equity-like securities) during the 36 months after the date of the 2021 Purchase Agreement.
-The Company has the right to terminate the 2021 Purchase Agreement at any time, at no cost to the Company.
+The Second 2021 Purchase Agreement does not limit the Company's ability to raise capital from other sources at the Company's sole discretion, except that, subject to certain exceptions, the Company may not enter into any Variable Rate Transaction (as defined in the Second 2021 Purchase Agreement, including the issuance of any floating conversion rate or variable priced equity-like securities) during the 36 months after the date of the Second 2021 Purchase

+Agreement.
+The Company has the right to terminate the Second 2021 Purchase Agreement at any time, at no cost to the Company.

-Subsequent to July 12, 2021, Lincoln Park purchased an aggregate of 2,000,000 shares of the Company's common stock for a net purchase price of \$14.9 million under the 2021 Purchase Agreement.
-In connection with the purchases, the Company issued to Lincoln Park an aggregate of 103,292 shares of its common stock as additional commitment shares in noncash transactions.
+During the three months ended October 2, 2021, Lincoln Park did not purchase shares of the Company's common stock under the Second 2021 Purchase Agreement.
+Subsequent to October 2, 2021, Lincoln Park purchased an aggregate of 650,000 shares of the Company's common stock for a net purchase price of \$4.8 million under the Second 2021 Purchase Agreement.
+In connection with the purchases, the Company issued to Lincoln Park an aggregate of 9,111 shares of its common stock as additional commitment shares in noncash transactions.